 For ease of maintenance.

-It uses a hydroseal valve.
-A handyman or handywoman can change the valve in the same manner as a normal jumper valve, and it is available from hardware shops.
+It uses a hydroseal valve and standard BS110 o-rings.
+A handyman or handywoman can change a hydroseal valve in the same manner as a normal jumper valve, and it is available from hardware shops.
+Packets of BS110 o-rings are also available here.
 The ceramic disc system needs a plumber and the appropriate kit for the model tap.